Skip to main content

 If Employee breaches any restrictive covenant in this agreement, the Restricted Period for that covenant is extended by one day for each day of the breach, so that the full duration of the restriction runs from the date the breach ends.

-Drafting Note · Enforceability of Tolling Provisions Under Evolving Wyoming Restrictive Covenant Law · 2 firms
+Drafting Note: Enforceability Of Tolling Provisions Under Wyoming Restrictive Covenant Law

 Employee acknowledges that a breach of this agreement may cause Employer irreparable harm for which money damages would be inadequate.
 Employer may seek injunctive or other equitable relief in addition to any other remedies available at law.
 If Employer prevails in any action to enforce this agreement, Employee must reimburse Employer's reasonable attorney's fees and costs.
 Employer does not ask any court to modify, reform, or rewrite any provision of this agreement.